Nilongg/Pynancer/README.md

 - Configure config_adv.json (for the AI trading)
     - Coming soon...
 - Run the bot by using python3 main.py (in the root)

+# Build with 🛠️:
+- Python3
+- DeepSeek R1

 # Disclaimer :exclamation: